 Sensitive teeth: If a sip of a cold drink makes you wince, your teeth may be telling you something.
 That’s a symptom of gum disease that often goes hand in hand with shrinking gums.
 “With receding gums, the sensitive part of the tooth is exposed -- called the dentin -- causing sensitive teeth when exposed to cold water and air,” Sahl says.

 Wiggly or shifting teeth: Does your smile look a little different lately?
 Gum disease can attack the bones that hold your teeth in place, making them loosen or move.
 Periodontitis is the main cause, and it can even change the way your teeth fit together when you bite.
+Learn more about the various teeth straightening options for adults.

 The goal is to control your infection.
 Your dentist will look at what’s affected to figure out where to start.